spadaxsys-dev/SPADAXsys/README.md

 #### Contribution

-Any contribution to SPHinXsys are welcome.
+Any contribution to SPADAXsys are welcome.
 For this, you will do the following steps:

 1. Fork the project & clone locally.
 2. Create an upstream remote and sync your local copy before you branch.